 |’l’, ’L’||int, long||int|

-For more details, refer to the README.txt ﬁle of the binding.
+This is a very brief description that omits many details.
+For more, refer to the README.txt ﬁle of the binding.

 The R package rdyncall implements the R langugae bindings providing the function .dyncall() .

 |’c’||coerced to integer vector, ﬁrst item truncated char|